ktlamarmath/katielamar.github.io/README.md

 &nbsp;
 &nbsp;

+## Grants, Fellowships, & Awards

+### Alfred P. Sloan Scholar Award & Fellowship

+<ins>*September 2023 - present*</ins>

+Awarded the Sloan Scholar Fellowship for an outstanding undergraduate and graduate academic record as well as for demonstrating a strong commitment "to enhance diversity to the benefit of the entire campus community".
+Sloan Scholars receive numerous career and leadership building opportunities in addition to a financial award. [[Link]](https://grad.ucsd.edu/diversity/programs-resources/ucem/index.html){:target="_blank"}

+&nbsp;
+&nbsp;

 ## Selected Publications

 Lamar K. <ins>*Respiratory and Cardiac Motion Correction Using the Beat Pilot Tone*</ins>.
 Master's thesis, EECS Department, University of California, Berkeley, May 2023.
 UCB/EECS-2023-169.